PoPGRI/Race/_documentation/01perception.md

 The lane markers are published to the rostopic `lane_markers`.

-### Milestone waypoints
+### Milestones
-**Not to be confused with lane waypoints.** These are the high level waypoints that the competitors must pass.
-These high level waypoints are given in \\([x,y,z]\\) global coordinates and appear as a green gate on the map.
-The competitors must reach these waypoints in the order provided to score.
+These are the waypoints along the track that the vehicle must pass.
+These milestones are given in \\([x,y,z]\\) global coordinates and appear as a green gate on the map.
+The competitors must reach these milestones to score.

-The milestone waypoints are published to the rostopic `waypoints`.
+The milestones are published to the rostopic `waypoints`.

 <img src="/Race/assets/perception_screenshot.png">

-From the above image, the objects with RED bounding boxes are obstacles; the green arcs are the milestone waypoints; the black line segments on the road are lane markers.
+From the above image, the RED bounding boxes are obstacles; the green arcs are the milestones; the black line segments on the road are the current lane markers.